Skip to Content

 Vets recommend feeding small amounts throughout the day.
 Just boil the rice and don’t add any salt or seasonings:

-Below are some other recommended bland foods to give a German Shepherd with diarrhea.
+Below are some other recommended bland foods for a German Shepherd with diarrhea.
 It’s also important to consult your vet first if your dog is new to any of these foods and make sure you cook them where appropriate:

 • Pasta